-The NICE authorisation states that if patients have failed to reach at least a 50% reduction in paraprotein after 4 cycles, there will be no funding for any further courses and the drug must be stopped.
-In those circumstances the manufacturers will refund the cost of the 4 cycles via the established rebate scheme.
+The NICE authorisation for first relapse in bortezomib naïve patients states that if patients have failed to reach at least a 50% reduction in paraprotein after 4 cycles, there will be no funding for any further courses and the drug must be stopped.
+In those circumstances, the manufacturers will refund the cost of the 4 cycles via the established rebate scheme.
 Patients should have formal assessment of response documented in the notes prior to proceeding to cycle #5.
 In patients with non-secretory myeloma, this may require a repeat bone marrow aspirate / trephine.